Application of Whisper in Clinical Practice: the Post-Stroke Speech Assessment during a Naming Task: Introduction

-In this study, we aimed to assess the performance of Whisper \cite{Radford_2023}, a state-of-the-art transformer-based ASR model pretrained on 680,000 hours of multilingual data, on a stroke-specific speech database derived from a Naming task, commonly used in post-stroke speech assessments.
+In this study, we aimed to assess the performance of Whisper \cite{Radford_2023}, a state-of-the-art transformer-based ASR model pretrained on 680,000 hours of multilingual data, on a stroke-specific speech database derived from a commonly used Naming task.
 We fine-tuned Whisper on speech from age-matched healthy older adults and patients with stroke and compared the verbatim transcription performance of the fine-tuned and the baseline Whisper models.
 Further, we evaluated whether Whisper-derived representations could be effectively applied to clinically-relevant downstream tasks, specifically speech impairment severity prediction.
-Lastly, we assessed the quality of these predictions by conducting a divergent and convergent validity analysis with clinical stroke outcomes.
+Lastly, we assessed the quality of these predictions by conducting a divergent and convergent validity analysis with patients' known clinical features.